Haiti/2010

 is shut out all the crying,

-pretend that everything is fine
+pretend that everything is fine,

-and there are no more dead or dying.
+that there are no more dead or dying.

 You know,